What should I do? Rekey or change locks?

 Which is the better between the two?

-Given the option of either rekeying or changing your locks, it is always better to rekey them unless it is a scenario where the only option is purchasing new locks.
+Given either rekeying or changing your locks, it is always better to rekey them unless it is a scenario where the only option is purchasing new locks.

-Other than affordability, the process required is very simple, as all you need is the required tools.
+Other than affordability, the process required is straightforward, as all you need is the required tools.

 When it comes to time, changing the locks may, at times, take a lot of your time as you open the screws and later tightening them back.